Bilateral Modification: Everything You Need to Know

 Later, the contractor attempted to recover certain costs from the agency.
 The board agreed with the agency because the modification to the waiver language had been signed by the contractor, and it contained clear, unconditional, and unambiguous language.

 If you need help with a bilateral contract modification, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.